 MA in International Policy Studies, Middlebury Institute of International Studies, Specialization in Human Security and Development

 BA, Lewis & Clark College, Sociology/Anthropology

-Jen has been an advisor at the Monterey Institute since October of 2006.
-Prior to her graduate studies at the Monterey Institute, she worked in risk management and IT consulting for the public sector.
-During her Institute program in International Policy Studies, she held internships and consultancies with Geneva-based organizations, conducted field research in Sierra Leone, attended an author's conference in South Africa and took part in the Institute's Cuba program, all while staying extremely active on campus.
+Jen has been an advisor at the Institute since October of 2006.
+Prior to her graduate studies at the Institute, she worked in risk management and IT consulting for the public sector.
+During her program in International Policy Studies, she held internships and consultancies with Geneva-based organizations, conducted field research in Sierra Leone, attended an author's conference in South Africa and took part in the Institute's Cuba program, all while staying extremely active on campus.
 After graduate school and before beginning her current position, she was involved with starting up an international nonprofit organization based in Monterey.
 When she's not engaging students in her office, Jen spends her free time exploring the Monterey Peninsula with her husband, daughter and yellow Labrador Retriever.